edenzik/SageGrades/README.md

 - 0 = newest semester (if !senior, the one you finished registering for)
 - 1 = most recent completed semester (probably the one you have new grades for)

+## Run headless

+To run this without having it open your browser, or altenrtively, to run it in a machine without a screen through a termianl, I referred to [this](http://elementalselenium.com/tips/38-headless) tutorial.
+The gist is that you need to install the `xvfb` utility, on Apt:

+    sudo apt-get install xvfb

+This can be followed by exeucting the script in the python environment using `xvfb`:

+    xvfb-run python sage.py

+Which should work without opening a Firefox window.